 - Top Doctors: New York Metro Area

-Dr. Pass is currently the director of Thoracic Surgery at the New York University Medical Center.
-It’s in this role that he continues to treat patients, research mesothelioma and other lung cancers, and work towards a cure for pleural mesothelioma.
+Dr. Pass is currently the director of thoracic surgery at the New York University Langone Health.
+In this role, he treats patients, researches mesothelioma and other lung cancers, and works toward a cure for pleural mesothelioma.

-Dr. Harvey Pass is a member of numerous medical associations, including:
+Dr. Pass is also a member of numerous medical associations.